 There is this never-ending race to compare yourself to others, to keep up with the world — to be somebody else.
 If you feel this way, the fault is not really yours.
 The solution though, lies in you.
 Read on to know what I mean.

 From the first moment you can recall up to the present one, there has always been some form of comparison in your life.
 No matter how hard you worked, or how well you did, there was perhaps someone else who was better in the eyes of the parents, teachers, peers, and so forth.
 The goal, even when achieved, seemed unattainable.

 It is somewhat ironic that our society actually seeks pleasure in winning and losing rather than in playing.
-Winning feels so exhilarating, that the absence of compassion in a winner towards a loser, appears natural.
+Winning feels so exhilarating that the absence of any compassion in a winner toward a loser appears natural.